Maritime Transportation Security Act of 2002: Background and History

 Not by coincidence, the hijacking of the passenger ship ACHILLE LAURO had occurred the previous year.
 Concerns for maritime terrorism rose and fell rather quickly.

 So there was both a history and reasonably extensive library of laws that have recognized the threat of maritime terrorism, typically from a well-identified enemy, and fairly complete set of authorities to prosecute action against it.
 However, all said, the general concern for maritime security was that it was still a small and not usually conscious portion of the operational management of the maritime community, and that threats to the United States ports and vessel traffic were reasonably inconsequential.

-Summarized Analysis

-§70101 Report on Foreign Flag Vessels: the "Hit List" states:

-The United States Coast Guard ("USCG") will issue a yearly Report of Foreign Flag Vessels, a list of nations whose vessels may be suspect based on past performance (previous use of false documents, poor flag state regulation, inadequate security requirements, etc.).

-The USCG currently uses a "Boarding Priority Matrix" in order to target vessels for inspection.
-The Boarding Priority Matrix assigns each ship a score based on five performance categories (operating company, flag state, classification society, prior history, and service).

-To a large extent, inspections will be based on a combination of the Report of Foreign Flag Vessels and the Boarding Priority Matrix - thus creating a "hit list" of vessels destined for inspections.

-§ 70103 - Maritime Transportation Security Plans states:

-Once the USCG has assessed the relative vulnerability of different vessel types, due to be completed by Apr.
-1, 2003, and published on July 1, 2003, ship owners and operators will have to prepare Vessel Security Plans within 6 months (i.e. December.
-1, 2003) and obtain approval or waiver from the USCG within 12 months (i.e. July 1, 2004).

-The MTSA final implementation date of July 1, 2004, aligns it with the IMO ISPS amendments, also due to enter into force by July 1, 2004.

-Security plans are currently anticipated to consist of a range of the following elements: